aspose-tex/Aspose.TeX-Documentation/net/release-notes/release-notes-2021/aspose-tex-for-net-21-3-release-notes/_index.md

 We are pleased to announce the launch of Aspose.TeX for .NET - a .NET library for TeX files typesetting.
 The API provides functionality to typeset TeX files and create custom TeX formats.

 ### Supported File Types
-Aspose.TeX for .NET supports the following Font types.
+Aspose.TeX for .NET supports the following file types.

 Input:
  * Plain text TeX files